 Hide Important Notes^*

-Many Aussie consumers are choosing to go with wholemeal bread for its perceived nutritional benefits, and with supermarket label competition heating up, you’re almost always guaranteed a loaf as cheap as chips!
-But if you’re a bread enthusiast, paying top dollar for the right blend of whole-wheat flour and grain may not seem much in your eyes when you know you’ll be making a top sandwich.
-Does paying a premium price really pay off?
-That’s a question our customer ratings are designed to answer.
-Do the big supermarkets deliver the goods, or are the big name brands a cut above the rest?
+Whether you’re a multigrain, white or wholemeal type of person, bread is a staple on many consumers’ shopping lists.
+With its perceived nutritional benefits, wholemeal is rising to the top, and supermarket label competition is heating up, guaranteeing a loaf as cheap as chips!
+But if you’re a bread enthusiast, paying top dollar for the right blend of whole-wheat flour and grain might not seem much in your eyes when you know you’ll be making a gourmet sandwich.
+So, which brand do Aussie sandwich enthusiasts love the most?
+And who serves up the right balance between taste and price?

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-Data was collected use Qualtrics’ online sample aggregation from ISO accredited panels.
-The outcomes reported are the results from customers within the survey group who have bought and eaten packaged wholemeal bread from a supermarket or grocer in the last 3 months – in this case, 501 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and eaten wholemeal packaged bread from a supermarket or grocer (i.e. not freshly baked from a bakery) within the last 3 months – in this case, 468 people.

 Supermarket giant Coles has apologised after admitting that some chocolate blocks marketed to vegans actually contained milk.